 We are grateful to John Don MacKenzie, Dornie, for supplying this original hand-written copy of the classic 2/4 march South Hall.
-The tune is of course by one of our greatest composers, John McLellan DCM, Dunoon, but the hand written music you can see is by P/M Willie Ross, written when he was directing the Army School of Piping at Edinburgh Castle.
+The tune is of course by one of our greatest composers, John McLellan DCM, Dunoon, but the hand written music is by P/M Willie Ross, written when he was directing the Army School of Piping at Edinburgh Castle.

 On the back of the music is written the following:

 Dear Mr MacLeod,

 We can compare Ross’s setting with that which appears in the second Cowal Collection circa.
 1913.

 Neither is exactly as we hear most commonly played today.
 If we are looking for authenticity then we must regard the Cowal setting as how the composer originally scored the tune.
 John McLellan was, after all, the compiler of the first Cowal book in 1905, and it would be fanciful in the extreme to think that he did not have a significant control over his own tunes and how they appeared in the second book.

 On close examination we can see that the taorluaths are pre-Ross and written with the so-called ‘redundant A’, a device many believe was introduced by the early writers of our music to make it more suitable for the piano.
 Looking further we see that some tachums have an E gracenote on the C giving a softer effect to the movement.
 Elsewhere McLellan has the more powerful G gracenote on the tachum, this variety helping to add colour to the musical effect.

 He also employs the softer D gracenote on the short Cs in the melody – something every discerning piper should do, yet too often these days all we hear is the harsher sounding G. I think we can safely blame Willie R for this (see below).